mattermost/mattermost-handbook/contributors/mattercon/mattercon2021.md

   - If you skip this you will have a generic faceless avatar.
 You can upload a photo if you don't like your avatar.
 7. Choose body type.
 8. Wait for your avatar.
-9. Click on LOOKS GOOD.
+9. Select LOOKS GOOD.
 10. Enter Spatial (btw we're still on the phone).
 11. In the top right corner, select the Pair Headset guy.
-12. Put on your OQ2 and open your Spatial app, you will see the code to pair your OQ2 with the Spatial app on your phone.
+12. Put on your Oculus Quest 2 (OQ2), and open your Spatial app.
+You'll see the code to pair your OQ2 with the Spatial app on your phone.
-  - Right Oculus button is your menu button, you will see all the apps you own, friends, settings etc.
+  - The right Oculus button is your menu button.
+You'll see all the apps you own, your friends, VR settings etc.

 Well done, you just paired your OQ2 to the Spatial app!